jygastaud/ubuntu-installer/README.md

  * XChat IRC
  * FileZilla
 * Add tags for all roles
-* Detailled README to allow partial installation based on tags
+* Update README to allow partial installation based on tags